 Between Ece Marina and the Amyntas Tombs, a series of walking streets, markets, and small shops make up Old Town Fethiye.
 Families hang out, sipping tea, and some older locals occupy their time with the Turkish board games Okey and Tavla.

 A few spots stood out to me while strolling around the area.
 The multi-block walking area known as Fethiye Plaza is great for a coffee and a bite to eat.
-Restaurants and fashionable stores line its streets and sipping on çay, people-watching, and socializing is actively encouraged.
+It has several restaurants and fashionable stores lining its streets, and sipping on çay, people-watching, and socializing are actively encouraged.

 Fethiye Castle sits on a grassy hillside overlooking the old town and the city’s boat-lined harbor.
 While it’s nothing more than a series of picturesque ruins now, the castle was once a formidable keep.
 Most who visit come for the panoramic view of the city.

-There isn’t much information to be found out on a visit here.
-Fethiye Castle’s origins are mostly unwritten, with bits and pieces being deduced, but not much solid evidence to back it up.
-Fethiye dates back to the Lycian era, so you’d assume there was a fortress of some kind way back when.
+There isn’t much information to be found on a visit.
+Fethiye Castle’s origins are mostly unwritten, with bits and pieces being deduced, but with no solid evidence to back it up.
+Fethiye dates back to the Lycian era, so you can assume there was a fortress of some kind back then.

 WALK THE WATERFRONT